arx/ArxLibertatis/OPTIONS.md

 These pairs define prefixes and suffixes that are combined to form searched paths for the user, config and data directories respectively.

 To avoid possible performance issues, there is `IGNORE_EXE_DIR` to list directories to *not* search for data files even if they contain the game executable.
 By default, this is only set for Linux: `/usr/bin:/usr/games:/usr/games/bin:/usr/local/bin:/usr/local/games:/usr/local/games/bin`
+To completely disable searching for data locations relative to the executable, set `RUNTIME_DATADIR` to an empty string.

 All the configuration options above can reference environment variables in operating-system specific shell syntax which will be expanded at run-time.
 For Windows `%FOLDERID_SavedGames%` is defined to the Windows saved games directory for the current user.
 For other systems arx will make sure that [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) variables are defined.